Kjenn Jie Noch Plautdietsch? Mennonite

 Vowels

-Vowels are mostly short when followed by a double consonant and long
+Vowels are mostly short when followed by a double consonant and long when they are followed by a single consonant of the same kind.

 short i is like i in it e.g. Schilt